Menu Home

 About me

-I now work with organisations in the democratic sector.
-I became a Director of the SORTITION FOUNDATION in July 2020 which is one of the world’s leading providers of sortition services.
-In other words, we select random but representative groups of everyday citizens to join assemblies; commissioned by governments and public bodies all around the globe.
+Since July 2020, I have also been an Independent Director the SORTITION FOUNDATION which is one of the world’s leading providers of sortition services.
+In other words, we select random but representative groups of everyday citizens to join assemblies, commissioned by governments and public bodies all around the globe.
 Recent examples include the UK’S CLIMATE ASSEMBLY and the JERSEY ASSISTED DYING CITIZENS’ JURY.
-We also campaign for a citizen-led democracy, such as replacing the House of Lords in Westminster with a House of Citizens.
+We also campaign for a citizen-led democracy, such as replacing the House of Lords in Westminster with a HOUSE OF CITIZENS.

 From 2004-2019, I was Artistic Director and Chief Executive of BATTERSEA ARTS CENTRE (BAC) with a purpose: